Welcome to Idaho's Mammoth Cave

 Richard Arthur Olsen Museum of Natural History

 Carrying on our founder’s mission to educate those who want to learn more about natural objects, worldwide histories, and cultures of the past, Idaho’s Mammoth Cave recently expanded with the opening of a second museum, dubbed the Richard Arthur Olsen Museum of Natural History that he planned to share before his passing in 2019.
 This new addition to the complex offers visitors an even more comprehensive view of the natural and cultural history of the world.
-Exhibits include an amazing array of fossils, rocks, gemstones, animals, and cultural artifacts worldwide, making it one of the most facinating things to do in Idaho.
+Exhibits include an amazing array of fossils, rocks, gemstones, animals, and cultural artifacts worldwide, making it one of the most fascinating stops in southern Idaho.

 Cave & Museum Attractions

-Idaho’s Mammoth Cave is, at this time, the largest volcanic cave in the world open to the public.
+Idaho’s Mammoth Cave is, at this time, the largest volcanic cave open to the public in southern Idaho, and one of the most distinctive underground experiences in the region.

 Anthropology